Global Vascular Closure Devices (VCD) Market Growth, Share, Size, Trends and Forecast (2025 - 2031)

 North America

-North America dominated the global vascular closure devices market in 2024, accounting for approximately 44.4% of the total market share.
+North America dominated the vascular closure devices market in 2024, accounting for approximately 44.4% of the total market share.
 This dominance is attributed to the high prevalence of cardiovascular diseases, a well-established healthcare infrastructure, and the presence of leading medical device manufacturers.
 The region's advanced medical facilities and the high adoption rate of innovative medical technologies have significantly contributed to the market's growth

 Europe